 See in Glossary.
 For example, there may be a character or other object that can appear in any scene of the game but which will only be used infrequently (this might be a “secret” feature, an error message or a highscore alert, say).
 Furthermore, you may even want to load assets from a separate file or URL to reduce initial download time or allow for interchangeable game content.

 An Asset Bundle is an external collection of assets.
 You can have many Asset Bundles and therefore many different external collections of assets.
 These files exist outside of the built Unity player, usually sitting on a web server for end-users to access dynamically.

 See in Glossary to be included in the built file, along with some other options.
 This will build a file that you can later load dynamically in the runtime by using AssetBundle.LoadAsset().

 To put anything into a Resource Folder, you simply create a new folder inside the Project View, and name the folder “Resources”.
 You can have multiple Resource Folders organized differently in your Project.
 Whenever you want to load an asset from one of these folders, you call Resources.Load().

 See in Glossary are stored in a file called resources.assets.
 If an asset is already used by another level it is stored in the .sharedAssets file for that level.
-Thesetting determines the level at which the resources.assets will be collected and included in the build.
+The Edit -> PlayerSettings First Streamed Level setting determines the level at which the resources.assets will be collected and included in the build.

-If a level prior to “First streamed Level” is including an asset in a Resource folder, the asset will be stored in assets for that level. if it is included afterwards, the level will reference the asset from the “resources.assets” file.
+If a level prior to “First streamed Level” is including an asset in a Resource folder, the asset will be stored in assets for that level.
+If it is included afterwards, the level will reference the asset from the “resources.assets” file.

-Only assets that are in the Resources folder can be accessed through Resources.Load.
+Only assets that are in the Resources folder can be accessed through Resources.Load().
 However many more assets might end up in the “resources.assets” file since they are dependencies.
 (For example a Material in the Resources folder might reference a Texture outside of the Resources folder)

 Sometimes you may prefer to load an AssetBundle, instantiate the objects desired and release the memory used up by the bundle while keeping the objects around.
 The benefit is that you free up memory for other tasks, for instance loading another AssetBundle.
 In this scenario you would pass false as the parameter.
 After the bundle is destroyed you will not be able to load objects from it any more.